vahiwe/UdaConnect_CloudNative_ND/README.md

 Connections to the Kubernetes services have been set up through a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
 (While we would use a technology like an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to expose our Kubernetes services in deployment, a NodePort will suffice for development.)

 ## Development
+I made use of [Strimzi](https://strimzi.io/) in setting up my Kafka.
+This [guide](https://strimzi.io/docs/operators/latest/quickstart.html) helped a lot in getting everything running.

+Follow the following commands to setup the kafaka cluster:

+- `kubectl create ns kafka`

+- `kubectl create ns my-kafka-project`

+- `kubectl create -f deployment/strimzi-kafka/install/cluster-operator/ -n kafka`

+- `kubectl create -f deployment/strimzi-kafka/deployment/strimzi-kafka/install/cluster-operator/020-RoleBinding-strimzi-cluster-operator.yaml -n my-kafka-project`

+- `kubectl create -f install/cluster-operator/031-RoleBinding-strimzi-cluster-operator-entity-operator-delegation.yaml -n my-kafka-project`

+- `kubectl create -n my-kafka-project -f deployment/strimzi-kafka/install/kafka-cluster.yaml`

+- `kubectl wait kafka/my-cluster --for=condition=Ready --timeout=300s -n my-kafka-project`

+- `kubectl create -n my-kafka-project -f deployment/strimzi-kafka/install/kafka-topic.yaml`

+Once all these commands are done you should have kafka cluster with a topic called `test`.
+You can reference the guide from earlier to know what each of these commands do.

+With the Kafka cluster now up and running, you can deploy the main project resources by running the below command:

+- `kubectl apply -f deployment/`

+All pods, services, configmaps and secrets should be provisioned.
+You can check the state of all pods by running:

+- `kubectl get pods --all-namespaces`

 ### New Services
 New services can be created inside of the `modules/` subfolder.
 You can choose to write something new with Flask, copy and rework the `modules/api` service into something new, or just create a very simple Python application.